Circumcision Facts Based on Professional Literature

-- Circumcision is extremely painful and traumatic and causes some infants to go into shock.
-Consequently, it results in behavioral and neurological changes.
-No anesthetic effectively prevents circumcision pain.
-See Infant Responses to Circumcision.
+• Circumcision is extremely painful and traumatic.
+Some infants go into shock.
+It also results in behavioral and nervous system changes.
+No anesthetic effectively prevents the pain.
+See Infant Responses.

-- Circumcision is associated with over 100 different potential complications and risks.
+• Circumcision is associated with over 100 different potential complications and risks.
 For example, they include heavy bleeding, infection, surgical injury, and in rare cases, death.
-See Circumcision: Over 100 Known Complications and Risks.
+See Over 100 Known Complications and Risks.

-- The foreskin on the average adult male is about 12 sq.in. of highly erogenous tissue.
-It protects the head of the penis, enhances sexual pleasure, and facilitates intercourse.
+• The foreskin on the average adult male is about 12 sq.in. and is highly sensitive.
+It protects the head of the penis, improves sexual pleasure, and eases intercourse.
 See Functions of the Foreskin.

-- No national medical organization in the world recommends circumcision.
-Furthermore, fourteen international organizations have policies that oppose circumcision.
-See Circumcision Policies of International Organizations.
+• No national medical organization in the world recommends circumcision.
+Also, fourteen international organizations have policies that oppose it.
+See Policies of International Organizations.

 Psychological Factors

 Psychological and cultural factors affect the claims and beliefs of potential “benefits” of circumcision.
-Such factors include what circumcision information is communicated to American parents and what circumcision information is withheld.
+Such factors include what information is provided to American parents and what information is withheld.
 Other factors include what statements are made by American policy committees and what statements are ignored.
-In addition, what circumcision information is reported in American media and what information is withheld from the public is a cultural factor.
+Another cultural factor is what circumcision information is reported in American media and what information is withheld from the public.

 Interviews with Ronald Goldman, PhD, Executive Director, Psychologist, Speaker, Author